-The consolidated financial statements of the Group are prepared in accordance with International Financial Reporting Standards ('IFRS'), in conformity with the Bahrain Commercial Companies Law, the Central Bank of Bahrain and Financial Institutions Law, the CBB rule book (Volume 1 and applicable provisions of Volume 6 and CBB directives), the CBB Capital Markets regulations and the rules and procedures of the Bahrain Bourse.
-The consolidated financial statements are prepared and presented in United States dollars, this being the functional currency of the Group, and rounded to the nearest thousand (\$000s) unless otherwise stated.
+The consolidated financial statements of the Group are prepared in accordance with International Financial Reporting Standards ("IFRS").
+The consolidated financial statements are prepared and presented in United States dollars, this being the functional currency of the Group, and rounded to the nearest thousands (\$000s) unless otherwise stated.